djnever00/mc_toms-extensions/README.md

 An addon for Tom's Simple Storage Mod that adds trim slab variants and extends Tom's Paint Kit function.

 `0.2.1` is the current release.
-It builds on Tom's Simple Storage Mod's custom solutions and focuses on adding the Inventory Trim slab variant.
-The Inventory Trim Slab carries Tom's Inventory Trim network function and is paintable.
-The Paint Kit function has been expanded for slab paint application and paint-sourcing including additional effects such as light emission and particle effects.
+It builds on Tom's Simple Storage Mod's custom solutions woth a focus on adding an Inventory Trim slab variant.
+The Inventory Trim Slab carries Tom's Inventory Trim network function and, like Tom's Trim, is paintable.
+The Paint Kit function has been expanded for slab painting and paint-sourcing, and additional source-mirroring for light emission and particle effects.

 ## Features